 “Due to its exceptional strategic position, the City of Luxembourg was one of the largest fortresses of modern Europe which was constantly strengthened and reinforced as it passed successively into the hands of the great European powers.”

-What I didn’t learn until that day was the Casemates Bock, the underground network of fortifications built as early as 1644, had recently closed for the Winter.
+I didn't learn until that day that the Casemates Bock, the underground network of fortifications built as early as 1644, had recently closed for the Winter.

 I continued my walk to the historic city center, where I encountered the regal Palace of the Grand Dukes, home to the country's Parliament.